Gase said he likes this roster and that Dolphins don’t need a bunch of new players

 “We are going to focus on winning one game.”

-• Gase declined to say Damien Williams’ injury (we reported that people were told last night that it was a separated shoulder, pending more tests).
+▪ Gase declined to talk about Damien Williams’ injury (we reported that people were told last night that it was a separated shoulder, pending more tests).

 Asked about a timetable, he said: “We will keep evaluating.
 I look at it as day to day knowing him.
 What he went through yesterday was very painful.”
 A separated shoulder typically sidelines a player two to three weeks.

-• Gase previously has said Jay Cutler will start at quarterback when he gets out of the concussion protocol.
+▪ Gase previously has said that Jay Cutler will start at quarterback when he gets out of the concussion protocol.
 Is he still in the protocol?
 “We are not ready to say for sure; we will get through all that tonight and have a better idea tomorrow,” Gase said.

 “That would be tough for him to do,” Gase said.
 “We are looking at the options.
 We will move forward soon.”